mkdocstrings/griffe/docs/guide/users/serializing.md

 If you have read through the [Navigating](navigating.md) chapter, you know about our six data models for modules, classes, functions, attributes, type aliases and aliases.
 Each one of these model provide the two following methods:

-- [`as_json`][griffe.Object.as_json], which allows to serialize an object into JSON,
+- [`as_json`][griffelib.Object.as_json], which allows to serialize an object into JSON,
-- [`from_json`][griffe.Object.from_json], which allows loading JSON back into a model instance.
+- [`from_json`][griffelib.Object.from_json], which allows loading JSON back into a model instance.

-These two methods are convenient wrappers around our [JSON encoder][griffe.JSONEncoder] and [JSON decoder][griffe.json_decoder].
+These two methods are convenient wrappers around our [JSON encoder][griffelib.JSONEncoder] and [JSON decoder][griffelib.json_decoder].
 The JSON encoder and decoder will give you finer-grain control over what you serialize or load, as the methods above are only available on data models, and not on sub-structures like decorators or parameters.

-Under the hood, `as_json` just calls [`as_dict`][griffe.Object.as_dict], which converts the model instance into a dictionary, and then serializes this dictionary to JSON.
+Under the hood, `as_json` just calls [`as_dict`][griffelib.Object.as_dict], which converts the model instance into a dictionary, and then serializes this dictionary to JSON.

 When serializing an object, by default the JSON will only contain the fields required to load it back to a Griffe model instance.
 If you are not planning on loading back the data into our data models, or if you want to load them in a different implementation which is not able to infer back all the other fields, you can choose to serialize every possible field.
-We call this a full dump, and it is enabled with the `full` option of the [encoder][griffe.JSONEncoder] or the [`as_json`][griffe.Object.as_json] method.
+We call this a full dump, and it is enabled with the `full` option of the [encoder][griffelib.JSONEncoder] or the [`as_json`][griffelib.Object.as_json] method.

 ## Schema